Mike Yastrzemski Player Props: Giants vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in MLB.

-- The White Sox's 3.96 team ERA ranked 16th among all MLB pitching staffs.
+- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.

+- White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.

-- Cease (0-0) starts for the White Sox, his second this season.
+- The White Sox will send Lynn (0-0) to the mound for his second start of the season.

-- In his last appearance on Thursday, the right-hander threw 6 1/3 innings against the Houston Astros, giving up one earned run while surrendering two hits.
+- The right-hander last pitched on Saturday against the Houston Astros, when he went 5 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.